DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/MultipleSorting/description.md

 A user can also apply or cancel sorting settings in the column header's context menu.
 To disallow a user to sort by a particular column, set the column's [allowSorting](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#allowSorting) property to **false**.

-To specify the initial sorting settings, use the column's [sortOrder](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#sortOrder) and [sortIndex](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#sortIndex) options.
-You can also use these options to change sorting settings at runtime, as shown in this demo.
+To specify the initial sorting settings, use the column's [sortOrder](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#sortOrder) and [sortIndex](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#sortIndex) properties.
+You can also use these properties to change sorting settings at runtime, as shown in this demo.